alinachroma/The-Flight-Search-App/README.md

 # The Flight Search App

 An Android app that lets the user enter an airport and view a list of destinations using that airport as a departure.
-This project created for demo purposes to demonstrate everything I learned within the "Android Basics with Compose" Course (Unit 6).
+This project is created for demo purposes to demonstrate everything I learned within the "Android Basics with Compose" Course (Unit 6).
 Built fully with Jetpack Compose.

 ## Features